timmcginley/41936/Assignments/A.md

 * Learning from the previous projects
 * Satisfy the tests from the list of tests.

-For delivery:
+### For delivery:
-* Take pictures of your models and submit them to Learn under Assignments.
+Produce a document including photos of
+* existing building
+* proposed building
+* your model being tested
+with descriptions into a document and upload it to the learn site wiht the other documents for Part A.

-### Tests
+### A1 Tests
 * The Structure test (wind test)
 * The Fire test (Evacuating string test)